OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-javascript-programming-overview.md

 # Excel JavaScript API programming overview

 This article describes how to use the Excel JavaScript API to build add-ins for Excel 2016.
 It introduces key concepts that are fundamental to using the APIs, such as RequestContext, JavaScript proxy objects, sync(), Excel.run(), and load().
-The code examples at the end of the article shows you how to apply the concepts.
+The code examples at the end of the article show you how to apply the concepts.

 ## RequestContext